 You need to make sure that the ingredients will encourage optimal fitness performance, as well as recovery.

-Therefore, you should pack your pre-workout smoothie with proteins from vegan yogurt, nut butter, soy/coconut/almond milk, or even silken tofu.
+Therefore, pack your pre-workout smoothie with proteins from vegan yogurt, nut butter, soy/coconut/almond milk, or even silken tofu.

 Besides proteins, throw in energy-boosting fruits and mix-ins like oats and fruits.
 But don’t overdo it.
 Slurping down a smoothie that could easily be a high-calorie sugar bomb will only affect your endurance and recovery negatively.